-While AMLO has levelled a rhetorical attack, many other governments have placed regulatory restrictions or outright bans on organizations receiving foreign funds (ICNL, 2016).
+While AMLO has leveled a rhetorical attack, many other governments have placed regulatory restrictions or outright bans on organizations receiving foreign funds (ICNL, 2016).
 Such restrictions often represent a government’s attempt to assert its sovereignty against both foreign governments and domestic actors, denying resources to groups they perceive as “political rivals” (Dupuy & Prakash, 2020, p.
 618-619).
-The assumptions underlying such restrictions are that “internationally funded NGOs are not well rooted in the local community,” and that they “are more responsive to donors’ concerns than those of the communities they serve” (Dupuy & Prakash, 2020, p.
+The assumptions underlying such restrictions are that “internationally funded NGOs are not well-rooted in the local community,” and that they “are more responsive to donors’ concerns than those of the communities they serve” (Dupuy & Prakash, 2020, p.
 621).

 This argument does not do justice to the mechanisms for community accountability that NGOs practice and that international donors typically look for as part of their due diligence (Brechenmacher & Carothers, 2018).
 These mechanisms include board composition, consultation and representation, and compliance with governmental regulations and ethical standards.
 While there are cases of heavy-handed international funders seeking to influence and even dictate outcomes for communities and public policy, most — and particularly those foundations named by AMLO — make it their policy to respect local autonomy and support community-led development.
 Still, funding from foreign donors opens a potential line of attack for critics.